ACTL4001-T1-2022/github-showcase-page-marbs-consulting/README.md

 ## Spending on Assembling Team
 Projections of salaries and expenses in [Salary_and_Expenses_Projection](Economic_Impact_and_Implementation_Plan_Analysis/'MARBS%20-%20Salary,%20Revenue%20and%20Expense%20projections%20and%20analysis.xlsx') were carried out as part of introducing the national team.
-Other countries' growth were used as benchmarks of growth rate for Rarita.
-Even though growth is quite stunted in the first few years, growth is forecasted to rise significantly in the latter part of the decade, as the team expands its outreach.
+Countries that were competitively successful and exhibited the lowest GDP per capita differential with Rarita (Nganion, Galamily, Greri Landmoslands, Sobianitedrucy) were used as benchmarks for expense and revenue projections.
+This includes expense allocations and growth rates, and revenue streams and growth rates.
+Even though growth is quite stunted in the first few years, growth is forecasted to rise significantly in the latter part of the decade, as the team expands its influence.
 ![image](https://user-images.githubusercontent.com/102939582/162355978-0c9e29c5-8326-4c57-bc0b-61be66226716.png)

-The model used for salary projection is a multiple linear regression, which considers inflation, team rank and a bonus factor if the team wins the championship for that year.
+Salary was projected as depicted in the following formula:
 ![image](https://user-images.githubusercontent.com/102939582/162356375-73927009-6edc-459f-beba-45850ca48c06.png)
+The key factors include inflation, winning bonus, and the increase in salary from Rarita transitioning to the national-competition level, which was only applied in the first year.

 ---